 PSI holds commencement each May.
-PSI permits participation in the ceremony for students who are within two courses (maximum 6 credit hours, not including internship hours) of meeting graduation requirements during the spring semester.
+PSI permits participation in the ceremony for students who are within three courses of meeting graduation requirements during the spring semester.
 A notation will appear in the commencement program indicating that the student is participating under this policy.